-- (B) Each operator shall will conduct the following drills, unless the state fire marshal allows a home to vary from this requirement standard and the nursing home has written documentation to this effect from the state fire marshal: - (1) Twelve fire exit drills every year, approximately every three months on each shift to familiarize nursing home personnel with signals and emergency action required necessary under varied times and conditions.
-Fire exit drills shall will include the transmission of a fire alarm signal to the appropriate fire department or monitoring station, verification of receipt of that signal, and simulation of emergency fire conditions except that the movement of infirm and bedridden residents to safe areas or to the exterior of the structure is not required necessary.
-Drills conducted between nine p.m. and six a.m. may use a coded announcement instead of an audible alarm.
-The nursing home shall will reset the alarms after each drill; and - (2) At least two disaster preparedness drills per year, one of which shall will be a tornado drill which shall occur during the months of March through July. - (C) Each operator shallwill keep a written record and evaluation of each conducted drill and practice which shall include includes the date, time, employee attendance, effectiveness of the plan, and training format used.
+- (2) At least two disaster preparedness drills per year, one of which shall will be a tornado drill which shall occur during the months of March through July. - (C) Each operator shallwill keep a written record and evaluation of each conducted drill and practice which shall include includes the date, time, employee attendance, effectiveness of the plan, and training format used.
 This record shallwill be on file in the nursing home for three years. - (D) Each operator shallwill provide and post in a conspicuous place in each section and on each floor of the nursing home a correctly-oriented, wall-specific floor plan designating room use, locations of alarm sending stations, fire extinguishers, fire hoses, exits and flow of resident evacuation. - (E) Each operator shallwill provide for annual training in fire prevention for regularly scheduled staff members on all shifts, to be conducted by the state fire marshal or township, municipal, or local legally constituted fire department.
-Semi-annually, the The operator shallwill require ensure that all staff members to be are periodically instructed in the home's fire control and evacuation and disaster procedures and kept informed of their duties under the evacuation plan. - (F) Each operator shallwill conduct at least monthly a fire safety inspection which shall be is recorded on forms provided by the department and kept on file in the nursing home for three years.

-(G) Each If applicable, each nursing home shall will install and maintain carbon monoxide alarms or carbon monoxide detectors in accordance with manufacturer's directions.
-Carbon monoxide alarms shall be installed in the following locations the Ohio fire code section 1103.9.:

-- (1) On the ceiling of each room containing a permanently installed fuel-burning appliance; and - (2) Centrally located on every habitable level and in every heating/ventilation/air conditioning zone of the building. - (H) Nursing homes licensed as such prior to the effective date of this rule have twelve months to come into compliance with paragraph (G) of this rule.

-(I) For purposes of this rule:
+Semi-annually, the The operator shallwill require ensure that all staff members to be are periodically instructed in the home's fire control and evacuation and disaster procedures and kept informed of their duties under the evacuation plan. - (F) Each operator shallwill conduct at least monthly a fire safety inspection which shall be is recorded on forms provided by the department and kept on file in the nursing home for three years. - (G) Each If applicable, each nursing home shallwill install and maintain carbon monoxide alarms or carbon monoxide detectors in accordance with manufacturer's directions.
+Carbon monoxide alarms shall be installed in the following locations the Ohio fire code.: - (1) On the ceiling of each room containing a permanently installed fuel-burning appliance; and - (2) Centrally located on every habitable level and in every heating/ventilation/air conditioning zone of the building. - (H) Nursing homes licensed as such prior to the effective date of this rule have twelve months to come into-compliance with paragraph (G) of this rule. - (I) For purposes of this rule: - (1) "Carbon monoxide alarm" means a single- or multiple-station alarm tested to underwriters laboratory standard 2034, that is intended for the purpose of detecting carbon monoxide gas and alerting occupants by a distinct audible signal comprising an assembly that incorporates a sensor, control components, and an alarm notification appliance in a single unit operated from a power source either located in the unit or obtained at the point of installation; - (2) "Carbon monoxide detector" means a device tested to underwriters laboratory standard 2075 that is intended to be connected to a carbon monoxide detection system for the purpose of detecting carbon monoxide gas and alerting occupants by a distinct and audible signal; and

-- (1) "Carbon monoxide alarm" means a single- or multiple-station alarm tested to underwriters laboratory standard 2034, that is intended for the purpose of detecting carbon monoxide gas and alerting occupants by a distinct audible signal comprising an assembly that incorporates a sensor, control components, and an alarm notification appliance in a single unit operated from a power source either located in the unit or obtained at the point of installation; - (2) "Carbon monoxide detector" means a device tested to underwriters laboratory standard 2075 that is intended to be connected to a carbon monoxide detection system for the purpose of detecting carbon monoxide gas and alerting occupants by a distinct and audible signal; and - (3) "Carbon monoxide detection system means" a system of devices that consists of a control panel and circuits arranged to monitor and annunciate the status of earbon monoxide detectors and to initiate the appropriate response to those signal. - (H) Each nursing home will notify the director by phone or electronic mail when there is an interruption affecting the resident health and safety due to an emergency or a disaster involving the nursing home.
+- (3) "Carbon monoxide detection system means" a system of devices that consists of a control panel and circuits arranged to monitor and annunciate the status of carbon monoxide detectors and to initiate the appropriate response to those signal. - (I) (H) Each nursing home will notify the director when there is an interruption of normal business services due to an emergency or a disaster involving the nursing home.